 Five years ago when I was 3 months pregnant with my first daughter, my mom passed away.
-Just like that, she was gone.
-It was the worst day of my life, it felt like the world caved in on me.
-What was supposed to be the happiest time of my life was clouded by the sad realization that I was going to experience motherhood without the person I needed the most by my side.
+I lost my mom before becoming a mother myself.
+What was supposed to be the happiest time of my life was clouded by the sad realization that I would experience motherhood without the person I needed the most by my side.
 I naturally always imagined that she would be there when I had my own children, it was unbearable to accept the fact that I had to do this without her.

 Contributing Sister Site and Author